Alexandra Hills, Queensland: Parks, bushland and recreation

 Windemere Road Park is the most developed park in Alexandra Hills.
 The most recent addition has been a climbing wall.
 It also hosts a flying fox, skate/bike bowl, basketball court and an off the leash area for dogs.
 The park itself stretches from Windemere Road to Cumberland Drive.

-The George Street and Hanover Drive Parks also have dog offleash areas and there is a trial area in Valantine Park.
+The George Street and Hanover Drive Parks also have dog off-leash areas and there is a trial area in Valantine Park.

+Scribbly Gums Conservation Area is located on the eastern edge of Alexandra Hills, bordered by Redland Hospital to the east, and Flinders St and Winchester Rd to the north.
+The conservation area occupies approximately 152 hectares and contains the Redlands Track Park - a collection of 30+ mountain bike trails totalling over 32 km in length.
+The conservation area is also home to the Scribbly Gums Conservation parkrun, which started in October 2022.
+It's one of the more challenging parkruns in the Brisbane area, being entirely offroad and with a total elevation change of around 90m.